jmp41/pdsnd_github/README.md

 pdsnd_github

 ### Description
 Using numpy and pandas to analyse bike data.
 Modified README.md and switch to different branch 3 times.
 Add more information.
+Modified README.md many times.

 ### Files used
 bikeshare_2.py